 The Roof & Gutter

-The roofing, guttering, and flashings are made from colour steel, we use a variety of roofing profiles depending on the roof pitch and design aesthetics.
+The roofing and flashings are made from colour steel, we use a variety of roofing profiles depending on the roof pitch and design aesthetics.
 Clients can pick from a range of standard colour steel colours to customise the look of the tiny house.
-The gutter is custom folded with a 50mm catchment depth, and a 40m PVC downpipe.
+The gutter is either long run colour steel or Marley PVC gutters depending on your needs.

 We build our kitchen carcasses out of poplar core HPL plywood - it's longer lasting, easier to clean, and much lighter than the MDF products used in most kitchens today.
 For the doors and drawer fronts you can select from our standard range of Melteca laminates over a lightweight particle board.
 We have a range of 10 standard laminate benchtops, or you can upgrade to another material such as Bamboo, or stainless steel.